jo/couchdb-best-practices/README.md

 result from disk.
 But this is negligible.
 So don't emit the whole doc unless you need the last bit of performance.

+## Filtered Replication
+Filtered replication is a great way limit the amount of data synchronized on a device.
+But be aware that replication filters other than `_doc_ids` are very slow, because they run on *every* document.
+Consider writing those filter functions in Erlang.

 ## CouchDB Merge Conflicts
 Some things need to and should be conflicts.
 CouchDB *conflicts are first class citicens*, (or at least [should be treaded